simk2020/simk2020/README.md

-Experience in Hospitality, Event Management, Entrepreneurship & Full Stack Developement.
+Currently enrolled in Full Stack Development course at UCF

 <!--
 **simk2020/simk2020** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.